Ara Gregorian - Artistic Director, violin and viola

 Strauss frequently performs at various music festivals in the US.
 Festival visits abroad have taken him to Germany, India, Korea and Japan.
 His chamber music partners include Menahem Pressler, Kim Kashkashian, Joel Krosnick, Robert Mann and Bernhard Greenhouse.
 Since his European debut in Hamburg in 1988, Axel Strauss has been heard on concert stages throughout Europe.
 He has given concerts in Moscow, Vilnius, Berlin, Bremen, Leipzig and Nuremberg.
 Concert tours have taken him to Armenia, Azerbaijan and Romania.
 He has also toured South America and performed in Japan with the Philharmonic Violins Berlin.

 At the age of seventeen he won the silver medal at the Enescu Competition in Romania and has been recognized with many other awards, including top prizes in the Bach, Wieniawski and Kocian competitions.
 Strauss studied at the Music Academies of Lübeck and Rostock with Petru Munteanu.
 In 1996 he began working with the late Dorothy DeLay at The Juilliard School and became her teaching assistant in 1998.
 He has also worked with such artists as Itzhak Perlman, Felix Galimir, and Ruggiero Ricci, and at the Marlboro Music Festival with Richard Goode, Mitsuko Uchida and Andras Schiff.
 Strauss has been residing in the United States since 1996.
-He maintains a busy performance schedule and serves as Professor of Violin at the San Francisco Conservatory of Music.
+He maintains a busy performance schedule and serves as Professor of Violin at the Schulich School of Music at McGill University in Montreal.
+Prior to that he served as Professor of Violin at the San Francisco Conservatory of Music.